Dungyichao/STM32F4-LCD_ST7735s/README.md

 * Do you see the LCD light become black and a string shows up.
 Cool !!!

 ### 4.3 &nbsp; More code and download code to the Nucleo-64
+If everything is working good, we can keep going on. <br />
 1. Add the following 3 functions in <b>main.c</b> after the main function
 ```c++
 void plotData(void)